NeuralBlitz/NBX-ymovies-v3/docs/ARCHITECTURE.md

 # 🏗️ System Architecture - How Everything Works Together

-This document explains the architecture of our Netflix Clone application, showing how all the pieces fit together to create a smooth, scalable movie recommendation platform.
+This document explains the architecture of our YMovies application, showing how all the pieces fit together to create a smooth, scalable movie recommendation platform.

 ## 🎯 Overview